-It also serves as a positive link between the Aboriginal Community and the Vancouver Police Department (VPD).
+It also serves as a positive link between the Indigenous community and the Vancouver Police Department (VPD).

 VACPC strives to engage and support people to better understand and use the services of the VPD, and to rebuild a healthier relationship.

 City staff sit on the steering committee for the Metro Vancouver Urban Aboriginal Strategy (MVUAS).
 We help coordinate policy responses, and enhance partnerships for capacity development and funding initiatives.

 MVUAS is a federal initiative that supports the growing Indigenous populations living in Canada's urban centres.
 Their goal is to improve the social and economic conditions for Canada's urban Indigenous Peoples through partnerships and collaboration.